 Yes.
 Tuition can be paid in-full or on a monthly basis.
 If you choose to pay on a monthly basis, we require you to purchase tuition insurance, which is 3% of the annual tuition and is paid with your first tuition payment.

 Yes.
-Our enrollment contracts cover an entire school year, either a 10-month school-year option, or a 12-month year-round option.
+Our enrollment contracts cover an entire school year.
+The Lower School offers a year-round contract, June-May.
+The Upper School offers a 10-month contract, August-May, and a separate summer program for those who need continuous care.
 If you are admitted after the beginning of a school year, your tuition is pro-rated based on when you enroll.
-There is a 3-week trial for students enrolled in our Infant and Toddler programs.
+There is a 3-week trial for students enrolled in our Lower School.

-Under normal circumstances, the new school year starts with our summer term, the day after Memorial Day, near the end of May or beginning of June depending on the calendar.
-This is the beginning of our 12-month option.
-Our fall term and 10-month option begins in August and closely follows the Arlington ISD school calendar, though, we usually begin a week before AISD.
+For the Lower School, the new school year starts the day after Memorial Day, near the end of May or beginning of June depending on the calendar.
+Our Upper School begins in August and closely follows the Arlington ISD school calendar, though, we usually begin a week before AISD.

-Our ratios vary by program and have changed for the 2020-21 school year due to COVID-19:
+Our ratios vary by program and have been lowered due to COVID-19:

 — Infant – 1:4 (2 teachers for 8 students)